integreat-io/integreat-transformers/README.md

   `floor` will always be away from +∞ and `ceil` towards +∞.
 This might change in the future

+### `sum`

+Adds an array of numbers.
+Will parse numbers from strings, but skip all other values.
+If not an array, it will be treated as an array of one element.
+Note that this transformer always returns a number, even `null` and `undefined` will yield `0`.

 ### `truncate`

 When a `length` operand is set, a given string that is longer than this length